uscga badge

 Professional Appointments

-• Adjunct Associate Professor, 2020-present, Department of Earth & Planetary Science, University of California, Berkeley
+• Adjunct Associate Professor, 2020-2024, Department of Earth & Planetary Science, University of California, Berkeley

 • Research Physicist, 2019-2022, Physics Division, Physical & Life Sciences Directorate, Lawrence Livermore National Laboratory